SpeechColab/Leaderboard/README.md

 ## How to submit your own benchmarking request?
-To benmark your ASR system, leaderboard pipeline needs you to provide *a self-contained work directory*, containing:
+To benmark your ASR system, leaderboard pipeline needs you to provide a self-contained `submission directory`, containing:
 * `A program` that performs speech recognition to a list of audios, we call this program "Minimal Benchmarking Interface", MBI for short.
 * `A Dockerfile` that prepares runtime envrionment dependencies of your MBI program(e.g. ubuntu, centos, conda, pytorch, tf, kaldi etc)
 * `Resources`(models/config files) that are required by your MBI program